jwilson8767/geoguid/README.md

 # geoguid
-An interface between the geo:// url scheme, geohashes, and any database anywhere.
+An interface between geo:// uris, geohashes, and any database anywhere.